The true cost of hire.

 The headline figure on the offer letter.
 Pre-tax.
 We handle the rest.

 Salaried employees get fixed weeks.
-Hourly / casual workers accrue holiday at 12.07% of hours worked.
+Hourly or casual workers accrue holiday at 12.07% of hours worked.

-Drives the National Minimum Wage / National Living Wage compliance check.
+Drives the National Minimum Wage and National Living Wage compliance check.

 Eligible workers (aged 22 to State Pension age, earning over £10,000) must be auto-enrolled.
 Employer minimum contribution is 3% of qualifying earnings.

-Most small employers can reduce employer NI by up to £10,500/year.
+Most small employers can reduce employer NI by up to £10,500 a year.
 Available if total employer NI was under £100k in the previous tax year and you have at least one director or qualifying employee.

 What the hire actually costs.